School data you can cite — every figure traceable to the source

 Definition

 Average merit score for year 9 students.
-Calculated as the sum of the 17 best grades (max 340 points), where each grade gives 0–20 points.
+Calculated as the sum of the 16 best grades (max 320 points, 340 with modern languages), where each grade gives 0–20 points.

 Unit